terhechte/Cederic/Readme.md

 #### TODO
 - [ ] define operators for easy equailty, changing and comparison
+- [ ] allow to define a thread for watch registration
 - [ ] Implement NSKeyValueObserving (would require subclassing from NSObject)

 ##### Version 0.0.4